roe-dl/weewx-skyfield-almanac/README.md

 guide, but calculated using Skyfield.
 Additionally it provides some extra attributes, that are not available with PyEphem.

+Here is the list of attributes provided by this extension but not by core WeeWX using PyEphem:

 WeeWX datatype | Pure float result | Meaning
 ---------------|-------------------|----------------
 `astro_dist`   | `a_dist`          | astrometric geocentric distance